-If you wish to receive a contribution to your HRA account in calendar year 2022, you must meet all the eligibility criteria described in Q & A No. 2 on January3, 2022.
-If you hold an existing HRA account, you will need to take steps to ensure that your HRA account is under \$700 by December 31, 2021, in order to receive an HRA contribution in calendar year 2022.
-You can reduce your HRA account balances by submitting a sufficient amount of eligible medical/dental expenses for reimbursement to 121 Benefits by noon Central time on December 30, 2021.
+If you wish to receive a contribution to your HRA account in calendar year 2024, you must meet all the eligibility criteria described in Q & A No. 2 on January 1, 2025.
+If you hold an existing HRA account, you will need to take steps to ensure that your HRA account is under \$700 by December 31, 2024, in order to receive an HRA contribution in calendar year 2025.
+You can reduce your HRA account balances by submitting a sufficient amount of eligible medical/dental expenses for reimbursement to BRI by December 31, 2024.

-NOTE: claims for reimbursement must be received before noon Central time on December 30, 2021, in order to reduce your 2021 HRA account balance.
-It's easy to keep track of how much money is in your HRA account; each time you are reimbursed from your HRA account, the claims processing administrator provides you with a statement of your current balance in the HRA account.
+NOTE: It's easy to keep track of how much money is in your HRA account; each time you are reimbursed from your HRA account, the claims processing administrator provides you with a statement of your current balance in the HRA account.